Cyb3rDudu/tailscale-pia-router/docs/TAILSCALE_SSH_SETUP.md

 ## Overview

 The PIA router can automatically configure exit nodes on Linux devices using Tailscale SSH.
-When you toggle routing for a Linux device via the web UI, the container will SSH into the device and run `tailscale set --exit-node=<container-ip>` automatically.
+When you toggle routing for a Linux device via the web UI, the container will SSH into the device and run `tailscale set --exit-node=<container-ip> --exit-node-allow-lan-access` automatically.

 **Important:** macOS and iOS devices use automatic routing based on PIA connection status and do not require SSH setup.